rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BF: Yes

-YK: one other closing the loop.  there's also AMD modules.
+YK: One other closing the loop.  there's also AMD modules.
 They don't trivially have a solution.
 I think that having them default to default export works fine.
 Because they are eval'd with an outer wrapper an an inner function, you can add to the outer wrapper pretty easily.

 DH: Thanks for bringing that up because it's easy to forget about other dynamic modules systems.

 YK: Yeah, we use AMD so... :)

-AWB: at a pure reflection level, you can imagine that the reflection API that when you instantiate a dynamic module, you are required to spciy what the export names are.
+AWB: At a pure reflection level, you can imagine that the reflection API that when you instantiate a dynamic module, you are required to spciy what the export names are.

 DH: Ok, I think this is a good place to end this discussion.